gravitystorm/openstreetmap-carto/CONTRIBUTING.md

 ## Map Icon Guidelines

 * All new icons must be SVG format only.
 The SVG must be saved as standards compliant SVG without any proprietary tags.
-In Inksapce software, you will need to "Save As..." and choose the format Optimized SVG (preferable) or Plain SVG.
+In Inkscape software, you will need to "Save As..." and choose the format Optimized SVG (preferable) or Plain SVG.
 * Icons must use SVG fills only, not SVG strokes or any feature Mapnik does not support.
 * Use no color for the icon's fill.
 MSS (Map Style Sheets) gives the icon the appropriate thematic color.
 As an example the [parking symbol in parking.svg](https://github.com/gravitystorm/openstreetmap-carto/blob/master/symbols/parking.svg) has no color defined (XML code):
 ```XML